Colorado White Collar Crime Charges Should Never Be Taken Lightly in Denver

 - Money laundering.
 In Colorado, money laundering is considered to be the process of unlawfully hiding illegally earned money to make it appear as though it was earned lawfully.

-- Perjury may occur when an individual intentionally lies after being sworn to tell the truth by a notary public or court official.
+- Perjury.
+Perjury may occur when an individual intentionally lies after being sworn to tell the truth by a notary public or court official.

 - Tax evasion.
 This term encompasses a wide variety of actions committed with the intent to cheat and defraud the IRS.
 For example, underreporting income or filing returns with false deductions or charity contributions could be considered tax fraud.